Propaganda in Augustan Rome: Imperial family and women

-The role of the imperial family in regards to the women, was to decorate and boast Augustus’s image and virtue.
+The role of the imperial family, especially for the imperial women, was to decorate and boast Augustus's image and virtue.

 This is evident in Livia's conduct.
-She was an idealistic portrayal of a traditional Roman woman due to her morals and ethics.
-Being a conservative traditionalist, Augustus proposed a series of moral reforms that reinforced the values of a woman being subservient and chaste.
-Portrayals of Livia in statues conceal her skin, representing a modest and conservative woman.
-It can be concluded that Livia's main contribution was to help Augustus uphold his moral reforms.

-Julia was similarly essential in emphasising the importance of child-bearing and marriage, simply used as a tool for Augustus to advance his moral campaign.
-By extension, other imperial women were also expected to exhibit the same behaviour of Livia and Julia.
-However, after a series of marriages and divorces, Julia became known for her adulterous behaviour, clashing with Augustus' morals and was subsequently banished as she no longer conformed to the emperor's values.
+She was portrayed as an ideal traditional Roman woman with admirable morals and ethics.
+Being a conservative traditionalist, Augustus proposed a series of moral reforms that reinforced the values of women's subservience and chastity.
+Portrayals of Livia in statues conceal her skin, depicting her as a modest and conservative woman.
+It can be concluded that Livia's main role in propaganda was to help Augustus uphold his moral reforms.
+Julia was similarly essential in emphasizing the importance of child-bearing and marriage.
+Julia, however, became known for her adulterous behavior after a series of marriages and divorces and was subsequently banished for no longer conforming to the emperor's values.